 - Precancerous changes to the esophagus (Barrett’s esophagus)

-With this new, state-of-the-art, minimally invasive technique, our surgeons implant a small, circular metal device that facilitates the proper expansion and contraction of the LES using magnets.
-The LINX System, while not offered by most other North Texas surgeons, offers the highest rates of success and a minimum of tissue disturbance.
+With this minimally invasive technique, our surgeons implant a small, circular metal device that facilitates the proper expansion and contraction of the LES using magnets.
+The system, while not offered by most other North Texas surgeons, offers the highest rates of success and a minimum of tissue disturbance.
 Also, it is the only GERD procedure that can be reversed if necessary.
 We are one of North Texas’ only surgical teams performing this procedure, and the first in North Texas to have performed it.